zalmoxisus/redux-devtools-extension/docs/API/Methods.md

 ##### Returns
 *Object* containing the following methods:

 - `subscribe(listener)` - adds a change listener.
-It will be called any time an action is dispatched form the monitor.
+It will be called any time an action is dispatched from the monitor.
 Returns a function to unsubscribe the current listener.
 - `unsubscribe()` - unsubscribes all listeners.
 - `send(action, state)` - sends a new action and state manually to be shown on the monitor.
 If action is `null` then we suppose we send `liftedState`.
 - `init(state)` - sends the initial state to the monitor.